shelsenchen/PPPLib/README.md

 NOTE: The program is still under development, and some bugs still exist in PPPLib.
 Comments and suggestions from users
       are welcome, please send them to the author.

-UPDATE LOG
+**UPDATE LOG**

-2020/09/24
+2020/09/24 \
-    fixed bugs in LC mode
+    fixed bugs in LC mode \
-    added PPP qc function
+    added PPP qc function \
     support estimating BD2/BD3 ISB

 2020/10/06
-    support PPP-AR with IRC or FCB(just supported and should to be optimized) support INS/GNSS tightly coupled(just supported and should to be optimized)
+    support PPP-AR with IRC or FCB(just supported and should to be optimized) \
+    support INS/GNSS tightly coupled(just supported and should to be optimized) \
+    add python script to plot solution

 **INTRODUCTION**